 It goes without saying that Jeff Goldblum is probably one of the most wonderfully weird personalities in entertainment right now.
 The dude is operating on his own frequency in the best possible sense.
 And now, National Geographic has given him his own show to unravel an entire variety of topics and connections.
 Some of which may reveal “… surprising big ideas and insights…”, steeped in history, science, human connection, and more.

 Disney+ went live in Australia on November 19th and is priced at $8.99 per month or $89.99 per year.
-Click here to start your 7-day FREE trial, explore the full content library, and find out more about subscription plans.
+Click here to sign up today.

 Boss Hunting earns a small commission from Disney for anyone that signs up for a free trial through the links in this article.
 This commission helps keep Boss Hunting running, and we thank you for your support.